enthdegree/cicada/DESIGN_NOTES.md

 ## Signer (transmit-side) details

 A python script.
-Speech recognition goes transcribing a rolling window of text
+Speech recognition (some Whisper model[1]) goes transcribing a rolling window of text
 - For each transcript segment, transmit a 512-bit (64 byte) payload:
 	- 128-bit plaintext header:
 		- 32 bit unix timestamp